peturgeorgievv/Tick42-Peer2Peer/README.md

 # LENDit

 LendIt is P2P lending platform that aims to connect people who need money with people willing to invest their money.
-The two sides can negotiate loan options as period, interest rate and penalty rates.
+The two sides can negotiate loan options such as period, interest rate and penalty rates.
 Upon reaching an agreement, the investor lends the specified amount to the borrower, who is obliged to pay his/her payments on time or will be charged with extra penalty fees.

 ## Quick start

-In order to use the application you must follow the following steps:
+In order to use the application you must follow these steps:

 -   Clone the repository in a folder of your choosing:<br/>
 https://github.com/peturgeorgievv/Tick42-Peer2Peer.git